(Translate this site)

 "Great!"

 This time it was a lot better.
-I could still plainly see Symantici.
-And actually feel her pretty well too.
-But it still seemed not quite the same as real person-to-person contact.
-Although this may have been mainly an imaginary prejudice of mine.
+There was no 'level two spacetime shield' rendering her into a rigid chrome statue.
+And it did seem like I could feel her pretty well.
+However, I still sensed something missing; felt that it wasn't the same as a real person-to-person contact.
+Although this may have been largely an imagined prejudice on my part.

 I decided to go for it, regardless.
 I'd get the real thing soon enough.
 Unless Sym had taken back the control she'd given me over her shield.

 Sym's buffer field was stretched to its max over her now.
-Most of it was sort of floating lazily above us in the air, and towards the side of Sym that was opposite to me at the moment.
-I could faintly see the envelope stretching over to her, but it was so thin now between her and I that it was invisible there.
+Most of it was sort of floating lazily above us in the air, to one particular side.
+I could faintly see the envelope stretching over to her, but it was so thin now between her and I that it was definitely invisible-- unless I focused to its limits the super sight bestowed upon me by the Pagnew crew, to see the matrix of nanotech gnats still standing guard between us.

 When I touched her and she touched me, it felt very much like there was nothing at all between us.
-But if one pressed hard it became slick to the touch, and fingers would slide on it as upon some really good lubricant which left no residue whatsoever.
-Like a mutated teflon coating I guess.
+But if one pressed hard, the interface between us became slick to the touch, and hands or fingers would slide on it as if upon some really good lubricant which left behind no residue at contact.
+When that happened, all tactile sensation was lost (at least briefly).

-The analogy came to mind of Sym being wrapped in a plastic bag as I made love to her.
-And increased my discomfort.
+The unwelcome analogy came to mind of Sym being wrapped in a plastic bag as I made love to her.
+And increased my annoyance.

-I really liked how she was looking now.
-But I really wanted rid of her buffer field too.
+I really liked how things were progressing.
+But I really wanted rid of her buffer field, too.

 For now I figured I'd just get whatever enjoyment I could out of this sterile make out routine, and treat it as an 'appetizer' before the main course.